MaryanGelle/simpleQuiz/README.md

 ![Next button](assets/images/with.png)

-  * Sound effect for answer feedback has been integrated to create a sound effect for right and wrong answer.
-In order to enhance overall users experience.
-It serves as an audio feedback for the users to reflect their answers.
-Correct answer has a positive sound which create a sense of achievement and encouragement for our users.
-It serves as inclusive function for our users who perhaps need an audio feedback instead of a visual feedback.
-This promotes accessbility for all our users.

 - ## End Page
  The end of the quiz game features several functions and component that contribute to  closure to the game and users final experience.